jaypipes/ghw/README.md

 or, programmatically, check the `WithDisableTools` function.
 The default behaviour of ghw is to call external tools when available.

+**WARNING**:
+- on all platforms, disabling external tools make ghw return less data.
+  Unless noted otherwise, there is _no fallback flow_ if external tools are disabled.
+- on darwin, disabling external tools disable block support entirely

 ## Developers

 Contributions to `ghw` are welcomed!
 Fork the repo on GitHub and submit a pull